-The Young Innovative Firm category is intended for small The trong innovative i-im category is intended to small and medium enterprises operating in Mazovia for no longer than seven years.
-Firms applying for the award have to prove that in the past three years they have introduced an innovative product, service or technology used in their dai-ly business practice.
+The Young Innovative Firm category is intended for small The trong innovative I-Im category is intended to star and medium enterprises operating in Mazovia for no longer than seven years.
+Firms applying for the award have to prove that in the past three years they have introduced an innovative product, service or technology used in their daily business practice.
 The entrants in this category are mod-

-"Highly developed regions in Europe and elsewhere in the world see a huge potential in the appropriate management of innovation.
+"Highly developed regions in Europe potential in the appropriate management of innovation.
 We are also aware of the importance of innovation in economic development and, consequently, in the general development of the province.
-This is why we promote innovative ideas and solutions, and grant awards to people who are not afraid to overcome stag-nation." says ADAM STRUZIK, Chairman of Mazovia Province.

-em businesses, which in many cases work on a daily basis with R&D institutions, scientific centres and technology parks, conduct research and development actively, use in-novative methods and tools in marketing and business management, and hold trademarks, certificates and nation-al and foreign patents.
+This is why we promote innovative ideas and solutions, and grant awards to people who are not afraid to overcome stagnation." says ADAM STRUZIK, Chairman om businesses, which in many cases work on a daily basis with R&D institutions, scientific centres and technology parks, conduct research and development actively, use innovative methods and tools in marketing and business management, and hold trademarks, certificates and national and foreign patients.